SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Using Self in Class Instance Methods
 ____________________________________

-For class instance methods, the ``self`` parameter is a *reference* to the instance, and can be used to retrieve and set its properties:
+For class instance methods, the ``self`` parameter is a read-only reference to the instance on which the method is called.
+Although the reference is read-only, any variable properties of the instance it refers to can be modified as normal:

 .. testcode:: selfClasses

     (swift) class BankAccount {
         var balance = 0.0
         func depositMoney(amount: Double) {
-            self.balance += amount
+            balance += amount
         }
     }
     (swift) let savingsAccount = BankAccount()